Good skin health is positively associated with vitamin C rich foods!

 Vitamin C Wound Healing

 Vitamin C stimulates the process of collagen synthesis.
 Collagen is a tissue protein that provides tensile strength and elasticity to tissue.
 During the process of wound healing, this collagen protein accumulates at the site of damaged tissue and subsequently form cross-linking of fibre overwound and speed up the process of healing.
 The administration of vitamin C at a dose of 500mg to 1.0 gm/day during the post-operative period effectively boost the process of wound healing.
+Know more about collagen rich foods.

 Vitamin C and Cancer Prevention